abarbour/irisws/README.md

 The result of the original query:

 ![alt text](inst/sac/elmayorB084_LDD.png "Pore pressure at B084: 2010 El Mayor Cucapah M7.2")

+Other options exist for the output format.
+See the documentation (`?ws.timeseries`).

 ### Basic support for .sac files